YOUR CODE HERE ###

 Load data to R

-• Use PLINK binary files passed all QC in one run in the previous section.
+package is a powerful tool to read PLINK binary files.- Use PLINK binary files passed all QC in one run in the previous section.

 #library(genio)